cocallag/training2/nikolatest1/blog2/output/pages/index.rst

 .. _NDM: https://www.ndm.ox.ac.uk/

-The NDM_ is a very big department
+The NDM_ is a very big department in a big university

-.. _second-page:second-page.rst
-.. _second-page:/second-page.rst

-.. _third-page:third-page.rst
+.. _second-page: second-page

+try linking here to 'second-page_'

-here is a link to bbc_.
+here is a link to 'bbc_' .

 .. _bbc: http://www.bbc.co.uk

-External hyperlinks, like Python_.
+External hyperlinks, like 'Python_'.

 .. _Python: https://www.python.org/